bethmrobertson/bethmrobertson.github.io/NBA project part I.md

-# NBA 2022-23 Season Project - Part I using Tableau
+# NBA 2022-23 Season Project - Part I (using Tableau)

 **Project Description** <br>
+I have a friend who spends a lot of time with the NBA (by his own admission).
+So I was very interested to ‘nothing but net’ this NBA project and share it with him.

 I used NBA data from basketball-reference.com to gather some insights into the 2022-23 season.
 This is Part I of my analysis.
 Part II is coming soon!

 <img src="images/Black & White Modern Basketball LinkedIn Banner.png?raw=true" height = 200/>